Insurance To Make Sure You’re All Covered

 Getting umbrella insurance in Massachusetts is also advisable for landlords, given the unique risks associated with renting out properties to tenants.
 Likewise, if you engage in any form of activity that may put you at greater risk for a lawsuit or liability, this insurance policy is right for you.

-A personal umbrella insurance policy provides coverage designed to protect you from large liability claims that could be devastating to your financial situation.
+A personal umbrella insurance policy protects you from large liability claims that could be financially devastating.
 The policy allows you to choose the limits you need to cover gaps in your standard insurance policies and provide protection against personal injury.
 Personal insurance covers things like bodily injury, personal injury, property damage, and landlord liability.
 It typically does not cover personal belongings, business losses, intentional criminal acts (like vandalism), or written or oral contracts.

 Additional Liability Coverage